dongmuni/nodejs-text-net/README.md

 var session = client.createSession('FILE', [filename]);
 ```

-* The createSession() function actively creates a session above text-net.
+* The **createSession()** function actively creates a session above **text-net**.
 The first argument is the protocol, which promises what type of data to transfer between client and server.
 The second argument is used to append an additional description of the additional session itself (called **session arguments**).
 Because session is basically a stream, it is used to convey additional information that is difficult to include in the stream.

 ```
 client.onSession('FILE', (session) => {